 - When you apply for funding, we'll ask you to tell us the outcomes you hope our support can contribute to.

 - We will discuss how these outcomes map to our impact goals, and mutually agree outcomes and indicators of progress for you to report on during the course of the grant.

 - We expect these to change!
 Especially if you are co-creating work with communities.

 - You can read more about what we mean by outcomes and indicators here.

-- Following IVAR’s principles of better reporting, we encourage you to submit a report a report you're already producing This could be an Impact Report, a report for your trustee board, a progress report you’ve written for another funder, or your Annual Report.
+- Following IVAR’s principles of better reporting, we encourage you to submit a report you're already producing.
+This could be an Impact Report, a report for your trustee board, a progress report you’ve written for another funder, or your Annual Report.

 - Ideally this report will cover your progress towards the agreed outcomes for the work, and make reference to the agreed indicators, but if we need more information, we can give you a call.